Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 Use the `JAVA_TOOL_OPTIONS` environment variable to set these.
 Set these at deployment time (e.g. in deployment manifests / patches) according to the needs of the environment you're deploying to (prod, test, dev, local).

+Below are commonly used flags to configure memory, find out all the flags you can set by running:

+```bash
+java -XX:+PrintFlagsFinal --version
+```

-- `-Xss`
+### `-Xss`

 - Sets thread Stack size
 - e.g. `-Xss1m` sets it to 1 MB.

-- `-Xms`
+### `-Xms`

 - Set _initial_ and _minimum_ Heap memory size
 - e.g. `-Xms512m` sets it to 512 MB.

-- `-Xmx`
+### `-Xmx`

 - Set _max_ Heap memory size
 - e.g. `-Xms512m` sets it to 512 MB.
 - When Spring JVM metrics are observed, and when setting this when `G1GC` is in use, it only sets the max Heap size for the `Old Gen` Heap space. `Eden Space` and `Survivor Space` are left at `-1` (assuming this menas unlimited).
   I assume this is because Eden and Survivor spaces are garbage collected and cleaned quite often and quickly and so objects are usually garbage-collected or find themselves quickly in `Old Gen`.
 - When Spring JVM metrics are observed, and when setting this when `ZGC` is in use, it only sets the max Heap size for the `Old Generation` Heap space **and** the `Young Generation` heap space.
 No other metrics seem affected.
   I assume this is because in ZGC, there it seems to be only 2 generations (in G1GC there seems to be 3) and new objects in the `Young Generation` that survive first garbage collection are left there until multiple garbage collection cycles have passed before moving into the `Old Generation` Heap space - and so both heap spaces could grow to a significant size.

-- `-XX:InitialRAMPercentage`
+### `-XX:InitialRAMPercentage`

 - Sets _initial_ Heap memory size to be a percentage of the total machine (or container) memory.
 - e.g. `-XX:InitialRAMPercentage=50.0` sets it to 50%.

-- `-XX:MinRAMPercentage`
+### `-XX:MinRAMPercentage`

 - Sets _minimum_ Heap memory size to be a percentage of the total machine (or container) memory.
 - e.g. `-XX:MinRAMPercentage=10.0` sets it to 10%.

-- `-XX:MaxRAMPercentage`
+### `-XX:MaxRAMPercentage`

 - Sets _max_ Heap memory size to be a percentage of the total machine (or container) memory.
 - e.g. `-XX:MaxRAMPercentage=50.0` sets it to 50%.
 - When Spring JVM metrics are observed, and when setting this when `G1GC` is in use, it only sets the max Heap size for the `Old Gen` Heap space. `Eden Space` and `Survivor Space` are left at `-1` (assuming this menas unlimited).
   I assume this is because Eden and Survivor spaces are garbage collected and cleaned quite often and quickly and so objects are usually garbage-collected or find themselves quickly in `Old Gen`.
 - When Spring JVM metrics are observed, and when setting this when `ZGC` is in use, it only sets the max Heap size for the `Old Generation` Heap space **and** the `Young Generation` heap space.
 No other metrics seem affected.
   I assume this is because in ZGC, there it seems to be only 2 generations (in G1GC there seems to be 3) and new objects in the `Young Generation` that survive first garbage collection are left there until multiple garbage collection cycles have passed before moving into the `Old Generation` Heap space - and so both heap spaces could grow to a significant size.

-- `-XX:+UseG1GC`
+### `-XX:+UseG1GC`

 - Enables using G1 Garbage Collector.

-- `-XX:+UseZGC`
+### `-XX:+UseZGC`

 - Enabled using the Z Garbage Collector.

-- `-XX:MaxMetaspaceSize`
+### `-XX:MaxMetaspaceSize`

 - Sets the max size for the Metaspace.
 - e.g. `-XX:MaxMetaspaceSize=512m` sets it to 512 MiB.
 - You might see that `MaxMetaspaceSize` is `18446744073709551615`, but metrics says `-1` - this is because those two numbers are effectively the same (think unsigned and signed numbers and overflows).

-- `-XX:CompressedClassSpaceSize`
+### `-XX:CompressedClassSpaceSize`

 - Sets the max size for the Compressed Class Space.
 - e.g. `-XX:CompressedClassSpaceSize=512m` sets it to 512 MiB.
 - In Hotspot (at least) this is defaulted to 1 Gi.

-Find out all the flags you can set doing:

-```bash
-java -XX:+PrintFlagsFinal --version
-```